 - Existing Customers

 Eventually you’ll want content for every part of your sales funnel but you’ll need to take it in stages.
 Identify which part of the sales funnel could use the most help in drawing users, this is usually the top of the funnel.

 Top of the Funnel

 For the top of the sales funnel you’re trying to bring in users who are educating themselves on your space.
 The focus is going to be more around thought leadership such as industry trends, best practices, and industry news.
-Good examples of this sort of content marketing include:
+Good examples of this sort of inbound marketing include:

 - Industry reports

 - Explainer videos that define aspects of the industry (not your product)